 Christmas With Daddy

-Book Three of the Three Good Men Series
+Book 3 in the Three Good Men Series

 First comes baby, then comes Christmas and then comes love?

 Detective Nick Gray loves his baby daughter, Mandy.
 But he’s used to solving crimes—not changing diapers!
 So when he has sudden custody of Mandy, Nick is totally out of his element.
 Luckily his neighbor, Bridget Humphrey, is here to lend a hand.

 Bridget’s had feelings for Nick forever, but she’s nothing like the glamorous women he dates.
 Then a funny thing happens.
 As they care for Mandy together, and as Bridget uses her skills to help him solve a case, turns out she and Nick have a lot in common.
 In fact, their relationship could get serious.
 But is this fun-loving bachelor a candidate for happy ever after?

 In the season of miracles, anything can happen!